aku11i/kimochii-pointer/README.md

 ## Create a custom shape

-Below is an example of a custom shape that changes pointer color to pink.
+Below is an example of a custom shape that changes pointer color to pink (TypeScript).

 ```typescript
 import { Shape } from "kimochii-pointer";